Robert John Sholl: 1870–1886

 In early 1872, copper ore was discovered near Roebourne.
-The region’s first mine opened and within a year 40 tons had been exported.
+The region's first mine opened and within a year 40 tons had been exported.

 A major cyclone struck the region on 20 March 1872, killing several people, injuring many others (including Sholl himself), killing more than 5,000 sheep. and destroying or unroofing every building in Roebourne.
 Sholl estimated that damage worth between £12,000 and £20,000 (approximately $1.8–3.0 million in 2012) was caused to the region.
 An even larger cyclone hit the region on 6 January 1881 and, in spite of building improvements over the preceding nine years, had deadly consequences for the pearling industry, killing 16 people and sinking or beaching all but one vessel in the area.

 During the 1870s, while indigenous workers were still invaluable to employers, an ongoing decline in the local Aboriginal population led to the recruitment of male workers from South East Asia, often West Timorese people (who were usually referred to as "Kupangers" at the time) and ethnic Chinese workers from Singapore.

-The need to protect Aboriginal workers was expressed by RJ Sholl in, for example, his submission towards the 1873 Pearl Shell Fishery Regulation Act.
+The need to protect Aboriginal workers was expressed by R. J. Sholl in, for example, his submission towards the 1873 Pearl Shell Fishery Regulation Act.
 However, Sholl remained close to business people such as Broadhurst, who were attracting attention due to deaths, disease and injury amongst their indigenous employees.

 Sholl bought the lease of Mount Welcome Station from the Withnell family in 1879, after which the property was operated by his sons.

 In 1881, Sholl was appointed Police Magistrate and Magistrate of the Local Court at Perth, and Resident Magistrate for the Swan District and Magistrate of the Local Court at Guildford.
 His successor as Resident Magistrate was Edward Hayes Laurence, nephew of Frederick Barlee (who had been transferred British Honduras as Lieutenant-Governor in 1877).

 Sholl refused the appointment and retired on a pension rather than move from Roebourne.
 Prolonged ill-health resulted in Sholl's departure from Roebourne in April 1883, when he moved to Perth.
 Sholl died at the residence of his daughter, Penelope Scott (1856–1929) and her husband, Dr Edward Scott JP on 19 June 1886.

 Robert John Sholl was buried in the Anglican Cemetery at East Perth the day after his death.

 Four of his sons were also prominent: